poolshark-protocol/docs/site/content/overview/glossary.en.md

 Dutch auctions are also used by Opium Protocol and were featured by Paradigm in a series of writings focusing on dutch auctions with additional logic.

 ## Full-Range

-A Full-Range is a descriptive term for when users provide liquidity to an AMM spanning the entire range
+A Full-Range is a descriptive term for when users provide liquidity to an AMM spanning the entire possible range.

+> Example: Uniswap v2 LP positions

 ## Limit Order Book